 Stew Beef was at the top of the menu and that’s what we ordered.
-It was totally amazing, flavor so spicy and sweet, and beef that was melt-in-your-mouth tender.
+It was totally amazing.
+Flavor so spicy yet sweet, and the beef was melt-in-your-mouth tender.
 Served with red beans and rice and coconut dressed coleslaw.
-It was the only meal we had yet permitted ourselves to purchase, and it was a good call.
+It was the only meal we had yet permitted ourselves to purchase, and it was a great call.
 Joel’s call really, though I had been voting for a conch salad as conch seemed to be the abundant local protein of choice, I was happy to have given in.

-By the time we wandered back into Alice Town and picked up wifi from Big Game, we had received a message from Tristan!
-Our alternator was on the ferry, the captain had instructions to give it to Tristan but would also hand it over to Joel if we didn’t feel like waiting for him to get back from fishing.
+By the time we wandered back into Alice Town and picked up WiFi from Big Game Club, we had received a message from Tristan.
+Our alternator was on the ferry!
+The captain had instructions to give it to Tristan but would also hand it over to Joel if we didn’t feel like waiting for him to get back from fishing.
 Nothing else going on and having waited long enough, we walked to the opposite end of town to track down this ferry captain.
 All the while hoping against hope to soon have a working alternator in our possession.

-I’ll spare the details of frustration that ensued while trying to fit a different alternator into the place where our old one had fit so comfortably.
-Know only that great creativity was required, and finally, at long last the Volvo Penta was up and running once again!
+I’ll spare the details of frustration that ensued while trying to fit a different alternator into the place where our old one had fit so cozy.
+Know only that great creativity was required.
+Finally, at long last the Volvo Penta was up and running once again!